A blog of ideas and improvements for Tormach CNC mills.

 /home/operator/gcode/python/

-After copying, restart PathPilot—the plugins will load automatically.
+After copying, restart PathPilot and the plugins will load automatically.

 Additional Plugins